Postgraduate research courses

 Aims and objectives

-The purpose of this course is to help you to produce more effective argumentative writing within your science discipline.
+The course helps you to produce more effective argumentative writing within your science discipline.
 Key aims of the course are:

 - to develop familiarity with common features of scientific arguments through the analysis of examples